taskflow/taskflow/doc/cookbook/dispatch.md

 + Line 12-19 defines a function that iteratively creates a task dependency graph and dispatches it asynchronously
 + Line 23 starts the procedure of multiple dispatches

-Notice in Line 24 the counter ends up with 20.
+Notice in Line 24 the counter ends up being 20.
-The destructor of a taskflow object will not leave until all running topologies finish.
+By default, destructing a taskflow object will wait on all topologies to finish.

 # Example 2: Connect Two Dependency Graphs

-The example demonstrates how to use the `std::future` to manually impose a dependency link on two dispatched graphs.
+The example demonstrates how to use the `std::future` to explicitly impose a dependency link on two dispatched graphs.

 ```cpp
  1: #include <taskflow/taskflow.hpp>